lux4rd0/weatherflow-collector/README.md

     lux4rd0/weatherflow-collector:2.4.0
     lux4rd0/weatherflow-collector:latest

-Correct enivronmental varaibles need to be set in order for the container to function.
-The following script can be used:
+Correct environmental variables need to be set for the container to function.
+The following script may be used:

     generate_docker-compose.sh